contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 # Markdown field editor
-The markdown editor provides the user with the ability to write blocks of content using the markdown syntax.
-Contensis uses the SimpleMDE markdown editor as it provides a rich toolset including fullscreen mode.
+The Markdown editor allows you to write blocks of content using the Markdown syntax.
+Contensis uses the SimpleMDE Markdown editor as it provides a rich toolset including fullscreen mode.

 ## Limitations
-The content entered into the markdown editor is stored and returned through the Delivery API as pure markdown.
-Any links or images referenced in the markdown editor have to be external as we do not parse the markdown content.
+The content entered into the Markdown editor is stored and returned through the Delivery API as pure Markdown.
+Any links or images referenced in the Markdown editor have to be external as we do not parse the Markdown content.

 ## Appearance
 ![Markdown Field Editor](/images/field-editor-markdown.png)